Salty-Peanuts/codebook/README.md

 # codebook
 !!!
 Only runs in Linux !!! (unfortunately)

-Copy the "codebook" program into desired location
+Copy the "codewords" program into desired location

 This program translates your input text file into according to preset codebook.